yash-singhh/Mashroom-classification/README.md

 The mushroom dataset is originally from the Audobon Society Field Guide to North American Mushrooms (1981).

 UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/Mushroom

-Let me know if you need any clarification or have additional suggestions to improve this README!